68 comments

 for over a quarter-century we have not been proved how bad the Soviet Union was.

-Do you follow the evidence?
+Are you following the evidence?
 Are you waiting for something?
 Do you doubt something?
-Yes, I do not care, I personally do not expect anything from anyone and no evidence is needed, and everything is very clear, the USSR is a great country, the great achievements of which have become the basis of the glorious history of no less great modern Russia.
+I don't care, personally I don't expect anything from anyone and I don't need any evidence, everything is crystal clear, the USSR is a great country, whose great achievements became the basis of the glorious history of the no less great modern Russia.

 Quote: My address